 GBO has an established governance framework and internal control system.
-The governance structure helps GBO to maintain robust local governance.

 GBO's Branch Manager maintains ultimate responsibility for overseeing the running of GBO.

 GBO adopts an approach to remuneration which supports and encourages appropriate behaviour that is aligned with TransRe's vision and values and Alleghany's Code of Business Conduct and Ethics.